adminiavs/iAVs-Calculator/README.md

 ## License

 This project is available under the **iAVs Attribution License**, which requires:
-- Attribution to "iAVs" in any use or distribution
+- Attribution to "Integrated Aqua Vegeculture System (iAVs)" in any use or distribution
 - A clearly visible link to https://iavs.info/
-- Credit format: "Powered by iAVs - https://iavs.info/"
+- Credit format: "Integrated Aqua Vegeculture System (iAVs) - https://iavs.info/"

 This ensures proper recognition of the iAVs system and helps users find official resources.